 Remember, secrets are the lifeblood of addiction.
 Managing two lives takes its toll.
 When this task becomes too unmanageable for the addict, most make promises to themselves that they will not give in to their sexual cravings again.
 However, their blurred vision, impaired thinking, and the euphoric recall of previous sexual experiences lead them to succumb “one last time,” and soon they actually begin lying about their lies.

 Your partner’s addiction affects every area of his/her life, which will also impact your life.
 Relationships with family and friends suffer; hobbies are neglected; finances, church status, employment, and other responsibilities are compromised by this dual lifestyle.
-Your partner’s recovery—and your own healing—will also affect every aspect of YOUR life, it could even be that your husband has visited specific sites that you would not expect him to, for example if he thinks what a great site twinki xxx is then your problems may not be as easy to solve as his addiction to porn because of the nature of the porn that’s on that particular site, it may be something that no one can help him with.
+Your partner’s recovery—and your own healing—will also affect every aspect of YOUR life.
+It could even be that your husband has visited specific sites that you would not expect him to and your problems may not be as easy to solve as his addiction to porn because of the nature of the porn that’s on that particular site—it may be something that no one can help him with.
 This fact is actually a dual-edged sword—both frightening and comforting.
 While we cannot guarantee what changes will take place in your life, we can guarantee that things will not be the same, and should get better!

 TO STAY OR NOT TO STAY

 The spouse and family members of the addict are dealing with the harsh reality of an attachment being violated.
 The security and safety of the emotional needs are lost or gone.
 Much of the relationship feels false; like a fraud.
 If the addict, has been a safe place for the partner in the past, after learning of the addictive behaviors, she is left feeling vulnerable and disoriented.
 She will naturally ask, “Who can I trust?
 Who will be there for me now?”